kiran-a-singh/World-Cup-2018-Player-Visuals/README.md

 ![average age](https://user-images.githubusercontent.com/31706194/43032120-27145f58-8c64-11e8-88ad-e674aa98aa2c.png)

 The green line corresponds to the average age of all players in the World Cup.
 All teams have an average age range between 25 and 29.
-Interestingly, all of the final 4 teams (England, Belgium, Croatia, and France) are young (below the average age).
+Interestingly, all the final 4 teams (England, Belgium, Croatia, and France) are young (below the average age).
 France, the winner, was the youngest team in the World Cup.

 ![loyalty heatmap](https://user-images.githubusercontent.com/31706194/43031750-ca10b9b6-8c5c-11e8-8844-9a3e065aa0da.png)

 Players tend to gravitate to the major clubs in Europe (England, France, Germany, Italy, Spain).
 This can be observed by the vertical bands in the heatmap.
-This can be explained by the fact that European leagues are the most competative teams and there is the most money availible for top players.
+This can be explained by the fact that European leagues are the most competitive teams and there is the most money available for top players.
 If players aren't in Europe, they tend to play for their home country.
 This can be observed on the main Diagonal.

 ## Next Steps
-I would like to expand the analysis to include preformance in games (wins, goals scored, goals saved) based on physical traits, explore specific country vs. country matchups, and also see how teams do when they are the host nation, compared to their historical average.
+I would like to expand the analysis to include performance in games (wins, goals scored, goals saved) based on physical traits, explore specific country vs. country matchups, and see how teams do when they are the host nation, compared to their historical average.

 ## Datasets Used